MuhammadShoaibKalim/DBMS/README.md

         1. Key-value storage: It is the simplest type of database storage where it stores every single item as a key (or attribute name) holding its value, together.
-        2. Document-oriented Database: A type of database used to store data as JSON-like document.
-It helps developers in storing data by using the same document-model format as used in the application code.
+        2. Document-oriented Database: A type of database used to store data as JSON-like documents.
+It helps
+           developers in storing data by using the same document-model format as used in the application code.
         3. Graph Databases: It is used for storing vast amounts of data in a graph-like structure.
+Most commonly,
-Most commonly, social networking websites use the graph database.
+            social networking websites use the graph database.
         4. Wide-column stores: It is similar to the data represented in relational databases.
-Here, data is stored in large columns together, instead of storing in rows.
+Here, data is stored
+            in large columns together, instead of stored in rows.

      Advantages of NoSQL Database

-          ✓	It enables good productivity in the application development as it is not required to store data in a structured format.
+          ✓	It enables good productivity in application development as it is not required to store data in a structured format.
           ✓	It is a better option for managing and handling large data sets.
           ✓	It provides high scalability.
           ✓	Users can quickly access data from the database through key-value.